Mkratenstein/FlodownBot/README.md

 - Both Instagram and BlueSky posts will be sent to the same Discord channel
 - The bot will stop Instagram monitoring if BlueSky monitoring fails to initialize
 - All commands require specific role permissions to use
+- Logs are stored in `bot.log` for debugging